-On top of his region-wide responsibilities, Mr White has a significant role in a diverse range of state-wide programs and initiatives, including Asset Management, Course Registration for the Institute of Teachers, developing communication strategies, rural education, and leadership and management.
-At a regional level, Mr White has as priorities: leadership development; curriculum implementation; and improving outcomes for Aboriginal students.
-His current research involves the study of the school leader in developing a positive school image.
+On top of his region-wide responsibilities, Mr White has a significant role in a diverse range of state-wide programs and initiatives, including Asset Management, Course Registration for the Institute of Teachers, developing communication strategies, Rural education and Aboriginal education.

-Mr White's academic background includes a Master Degree in Education (University of New England), Post Graduate Diploma in Statistics and Quality Management (University of Newcastle), Bachelor of Arts (University of New England) and a Diploma of Teaching in Agriculture/Science - (also recipient of the Clarke Memorial Prize for Most Outstanding Student).
+Mr White brings to his new role a solid academic background, including a Masters Degree in Education (University of New England), Post Graduate Diploma in Statistics and Quality Management (University of Newcastle), Bachelor of Arts (University of New England) and a Diploma of Teaching in Agriculture/Science - (also recipient of the Clarke Memorial Prize for Most Outstanding Student).